Choking

 - Can the baby cough or cry?
 If the baby is coughing, they may be able to dislodge the obstruction themselves.

-- Shout for someone to call 999/112 or use your speakerphone.
+- If there is no coughing, or it is clearly not effective, shout for someone to call 999/112 or dial yourself and use speakerphone.

 - Keep repeating these steps.